RitvikAleti/Crypto-trading-bot/README.md

 # Cryptocurrency Trading Bot

 This project is a basic framework for creating a cryptocurrency trading bot that automates trading using popular technical indicators like the Relative Strength Index (RSI) and Moving Average Convergence Divergence (MACD).
-Please note that this is a programming tutorial and not investment advice.

 ## Overview